trvon/MongoLaunchPad/README.md

 OPTIONS

 	get			downloads a git repository into the app folder in side of the specified project directory.

-	set 	Depending on project specified, the user sets the project directory that they wold like to launch from.
+	setrepo		Depending on project specified, the user sets the project directory that they wold like to launch from.

-	start
+	start [option]

-		start-all:
-		start-ui:
-		start-api:
-		start-db:
+		all:
+		ui:
+		api:
+		db:

-	stop
+	stop [option]

-		stop-all: 		Stops the  database and node server.
+		all: 	Stops the  database and node server.
 Make sure you want to do this because the port is going to be randommized when started again
-		stop-ui:
-		stop-api:
-		stop-db:
+		ui:
+		api:
+		db:

-    update
+    update [option]

-       	update:			Pulls from all the current git repositories located in the app directories.
+       	all		Pulls from all the current git repositories located in the app directories.

-       	update [url]: 	Updates a specific repository in the project directory

-       	update-current: Updates the selected projects
+       	current	Updates the selected projects

 PROJECT